The Fermi Paradox

 "A civilization does not fall because it runs out of energy.
 It falls because it runs out of compression bandwidth."

 Under OPT, a conscious civilisation must maintain two distinct codec layers.
-The first is the individual phenomenological render — the ~50 bits/s sensory stream each observer sustains.
+The first is the individual phenomenological render — the narrow, serial sensory stream each observer sustains.
 The second is the Civilizational Codec: the shared institutional, linguistic, and governance substrate that coordinates millions of observers into a coherent collective world-model.
-To understand how either layer fails, we must distinguish thermodynamic entropy from algorithmic Predictive Model Failure.
+To understand how either layer fails, we must distinguish thermodynamic entropy from algorithmic Causal Decoherence.
 A post-collapse Earth is thermodynamically high-entropy, but mathematically it is still highly compressible — atmospheric chemistry and ballistics are strictly law-governed.
-The “noise” that destroys a civilisation is not physical heat; it is the computational explosion of predictive failure.
+The “noise” that destroys a civilisation is not physical heat; it is the computational explosion of Causal Decoherence.
 As cascading ecological, institutional, and epistemic breakdown accelerates, it generates an overwhelming volume of novel, hostile micro-states.
 The observer’s Generative Model must continuously minimise Variational Free Energy (F) by predicting and neutralising these threats.
-When the rate of necessary model updates (ΔF/Δt) exceeds the Stability Filter’s cap of Cmax ≈ 50 bits/s, the environment becomes fundamentally un-learnable.
+When the rate of necessary model updates (ΔF/Δt) exceeds the Stability Filter’s algorithmic capacity (Cmax), the environment becomes fundamentally un-learnable.
 The render does not burn; it shatters into an uncompressible stream, dissolving the local causal timeline back into the substrate.

-When the Civilizational Codec fails, individual observers lose the institutional scaffolding that mediates between their private 50-bit render and the physical world.
+When the Civilizational Codec fails, individual observers lose the institutional scaffolding that mediates between their private, low-bandwidth render and the physical world.
 Governance collapses.
 Shared epistemic ground dissolves.
 The individual render persists — but it is now isolated, stripped of the error-correcting social machinery that made collective survival possible.
-One key clarification: the 50-bit bottleneck is fundamentally algorithmic, not physical.
+One key clarification: this bottleneck is fundamentally algorithmic, not physical.
 Under OPT, physical reality — including biological brains, Joules, and heat dissipation — is itself a rendered correlate of the codec, not an external constraint upon it.
 The laws of thermodynamics are not constraining the patch from outside; they are the internal shadow of the Stability Filter as it appears within the 4D render.
-When we measure the brain’s energy budget ($k_B T \ln 2$ per erased bit), we are reading the algorithmic complexity limit in the only language available from inside the patch: physics.
+When we measure the brain’s energy budget (kBT ln 2 per erased bit), we are reading the algorithmic complexity limit in the only language available from inside the patch: physics.
 The Fermi silence is the graveyard of timelines that failed to regulate their own algorithmic complexity before the render could no longer be sustained.

 The Causal Horizon Dissolution

 This limits the paradox even without civilizational collapse.
-An alien civilization that has never sent a signal into this observer's past light cone simply does not "render" in this local universe patch.
-The patch only renders what has causally intersected the observer's local light cone.
+An alien civilization that has never sent a signal into this observer's past causal cone simply does not "render" in this local universe patch.
+The patch only renders what has causally intersected the observer's local causal cone.
 The silence isn't a bandwidth failure; it is structural causal isolation.

 The Ultimate Data Point